weaviate/weaviate-io/developers/weaviate/search/hybrid.md

 </details>

-## Add a Boolean (`where`) filter
+## Add a conditional (`where`) filter

-You can add a Boolean filter to any hybrid search query, which will filter the outputs but not impact the ranking.
+You can add a conditional filter to any hybrid search query, which will filter the outputs but not impact the ranking.

 The below example performs a hybrid search for `food` in any field from objects that have the `round` property of `Double Jeopardy!`, and returns the top 3.